 Gene Hackman was a fit, good-looking relatively young man when Francis Ford Coppola cast him as Harry Caul.
-In order to personify Harry's weary, aging, and unhappy existence, Hackman grew a pathetic-looking mustache, wore ill-fitting glasses, and had a wardrobe picked out that was at least 10 years out of date.
+In order to personify Harry's weary, aging, and unhappy existence, Hackman grew a pathetic-looking mustache, wore ill-fitting glasses, and had a wardrobe picked out that was at least ten years out of date.
 Coppola specifically told Hackman he wanted Harry to look like a "nudnik", a Yiddish word referring to a person who is boring and a pest.

 In the original script, Harry Caul was the owner of the building in which he lived.
 There was a deleted scene where he had a meeting with the other tenants.
 One of the people there was Mrs. Evangelista.
 Now, we only know of her character when Caul speaks to her on the phone after she leaves him a birthday present.

 On the DVD commentary, Francis Ford Coppola says he was shocked to learn that the film utilized the very same surveillance and wire-tapping equipment that members of the Nixon Administration used to spy on political opponents prior to the Watergate scandal.
 Coppola has said this is the reason the film gained part of the recognition it has received, but that this is entirely coincidental.
-Not only was the script for The Conversation completed in the mid-1960s (before the Nixon Administration came to power) but the spying equipment used in the film was discovered through research and the use of technical advisers and not, as many believed, by revelatory newspaper stories about the Watergate break-in.
+Not only was the script completed in the mid 1960s (before the Nixon Administration came to power) but the spying equipment used in the film was discovered through research, and the use of technical advisers, and not, as many believed, by revelatory newspaper stories about the Watergate break-in.
 Coppola also noted that filming had been completed several months before the most revelatory Watergate stories broke in the press.
 Since the film was released to theaters just a few months before Richard Nixon resigned as President, Coppola felt that audiences interpreted the film to be a reaction to both the Watergate scandal and its fall-out.

 The meaning of Harry's last name, Caul, is a fetal membrane sometimes present at birth.
 This ties in strongly with both Harry's transparent rain jacket, which he wears for the majority of the film, and also the fact that Harry is occasionally viewed through a translucent sheet of plastic when threatened, such as by his rival during the party scene.